Automatic Backward Filtering Forward Guiding for Markov processes and graphical models

-(Theorem \ref{thm:lr_xstar_xcirc_dag}).
-In this expression $\hvertex{0}{x_0}$ will virtually always be intractable.
-Our standing assumption is that we can define $\tildehedge{}{s}{x}$ for all $s\in \cS$ such that $\tildehvertex{s}{x}$ can be computed efficiently for all $s\in \cS_0$.
-Depending on the the dynamics of $X$ and $\tilde h$, it may then be possible to easily forward sample $X^\circ$ from root vertices towards leaf vertices (for example, in Gaussian nonlinear smoothing this is the case, cf.\ section \ref{subsec:gauss}).
-Then, again depending on $X$ and $\tilde h$ the weights $w$ appearing in $\Psi(x_{\cT})$ may be tractable or not.
+Our standing assumption is that we can define $g_{s\pf t}$ for all edges such that $g_s$ can be computed efficiently for all $s\in \cS_0$.
+Depending on the the dynamics of $X$ and $g$, it may then be possible to easily forward sample $X^\circ$ from root vertices towards leaf vertices (for example, in Gaussian nonlinear smoothing this is the case, cf.\ section \ref{subsec:gauss}).
+Then, again depending on $X$ and $g$ the weights $w_{\pf s}$ may be tractable or not.

-The right-hand-side of \eqref{eq:PsixT} is obtained by multiplying the evidence obtained from the backward pass and multiplying it with the obtained after running the forward pass.
+Note that $x_0$ may encode any unknown parameters such as the starting point of a stochastic process or a parameter $\theta$ reflecting uncertainty about the forward dynamics.
+Then formally, there is an edge from $x_0$ to every other vertex in the graph.
+In the backward filtering step we are free to drop such edges.
+In that case, the evidence depends on $\theta$.
+While the backward filter does not return an approximation to the distribution of $\theta$ conditional on the leaf observations, the evidence can still be computed via \eqref{eq:evidence} and used to infer the parameter.

-In the following, we denote the law of the process under $X^\circ$ and $X^\star$ by $\P^\circ$ and $\P^\star$ respectively.
 There are links with a variety of popular methods from computational statistics: